naferx/akka-stream-checkpoint/docs/src/main/paradox/index.md

 * [Dropwizard](http://metrics.dropwizard.io)
 * [Kamon](https://kamon.io)

-It can also be used with your own [custom backend](backends.md), should you want to write your own.
+It can also be used with your own @ref:[custom backend](backends.md), should you want to write your own.

 This library is currently available for Scala 2.11 and 2.12, and it uses: